jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-Containers.md

     Notice that the status for the Ubuntu image is ```Up``` and the status for ```hello-world``` is ```Exited```.

+7. We can also re-attach to any running containers.
+Let's re-attach the the running Ubuntu image, add a file, then create a new custom image.
+This will demonstrate how you work with containers and is useful in one off scenarios but not so much in        production.
+We will see a better way to modify container contents in a later lab.
+For now this will get you use to working with containers.

+    Use the output from the previous ```docker ps``` command to get the ```container id```.
+In my case it is ```ef587c7c7b73``` but yours will be unique.
+Note you only have to specify enough values from the id to be unique across containers running on your machine, in this case I used just ```ef5```:

+    ```
+    $ docker attach ef5
+    ```

+    You will now be running bash inside the container.
+Next create a file and verify it's contents"

+    ```
+    root@ef587c7c7b73:/# echo "hello from ubuntu container" > hello.txt
+    root@ef587c7c7b73:/# cat hello.txt

+    hello from ubuntu container
+    ```

+    Exit the container using  ```Ctrl-p  +  Ctrl-q```.
+We modified the contents of the container.
+If we were to re-attach to the container the ```hello.txt``` file would still be there but if we were to create a new container from ```docker run -it ubuntu /bin/bash``` the file would not be there (go ahead and give it a try).

+    What if we wanted that file to be there when started a new container?
+We can 'commit' our changes and create a new image:

+    ```
+    $ docker commit ef5 my-custom-ubuntu

+    $ docker images
+    ```

+    Here we use ```docker commit``` and passed the container id (found in previous step) and gave the image a new name.
+Your output should look like:

+    ```
+    REPOSITORY                                             TAG                     IMAGE ID            CREATED             SIZE
+    my-custom-ubuntu                                       latest                  47b846a5c1f6        18 seconds ago      118 MB
+    ubuntu                                                 latest                  6a2f32de169d        5 weeks ago         117 MB
+    hello-world                                            latest                  48b5124b2768        4 months ago        1.84 kB
+    ```

+    Finally we can now create a container from the new image and verify the contents:

+    ```
+    $ docker run -it my-custom-ubuntu /bin/bash
+    root@ebfedfe1fcf5:/# cat hello.txt
+    hello from ubuntu container
+    ```

+    Exit and stop the container by using ```ctrl-c```.

 6. You can also create long running containers and inspect their logs.
 Let's create a long running container and assign it a name

 	```